lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-commands.md

 # CLI Wallet commands

-## Oxen CLI Wallet commands
+## Lozzax CLI Wallet commands

-The Oxen CLI wallet is based on wallet first developed by Monero.
-The Oxen wallet includes additional commands on top of the standard `monero-wallet-cli` commands, and this document goes through all the Oxen and Monero CLI commands available within `oxen-wallet-cli`.
+The Lozzax CLI wallet is based on wallet first developed by Monero.
+The Lozzax wallet includes additional commands on top of the standard `monero-wallet-cli` commands, and this document goes through all the Lozzax and Monero CLI commands available within `lozzax-wallet-cli`.

 ### Displaying commands

-The `oxen-wallet-cli` has multiple commands to conduct different operations on the Oxen Blockchain.
+The `lozzax-wallet-cli` has multiple commands to conduct different operations on the Lozzax Blockchain.
 Typing `help` and pressing Enter after loading your wallet will bring up the commands that can be used.

 ### 1 Accounts